If you’re ready to learn more, we have resources for you.

 Our dashboard gives an overview of our ever growing corpus of metadata.
 We also have some resources for evaluating your own metadata records: Resolution report Error report Depositor report Conflict report Schematron report General reports Resolution report Used for DOI resolution statistics Resolution reports are sent out via email at the beginning of each month and include statistics about DOI resolutions from the preceding month.
 The reports are sent by default to the business contact provided for your organization, but we can add or change the recipient(s) as needed.

 We will soon be migrating and updating all content from support.crossref.org to this website so that it’s fully integrated and searchable.
 Here are some quick links in the meantime.
-Registering content Updating metadata Retrieving metadata Schema and metadata Services documentation Open a support ticket Please contact our support team and Shayn, Paul, or Issac will answer your questions.
+Registering content Updating metadata Retrieving metadata Schema and metadata Services documentation Open a support ticket Please contact our technical support specialists and Shayn, Paul, or Isaac will answer your questions.

 All metadata that members register with us is made available through our various metadata search and API services.
 However, references have historically been treated differently than all other metadata.
 In July 2017 the Crossref board voted unanimously to remove the ability for members to make case-by-case opt-out choices for metadata distribution, and the membership agreement was updated accordingly.
 Crossref members can choose to set their references to ‘Open’, ‘Limited’, or ‘Closed’, per prefix.